hpgavin/HPGdaac/doc/PREEMPT-RT-install-PiOS-20240217.md

 ```
 cd  Code/RPi-rt/linux
 make clean
 export KERNEL=kernel7l        # for 32 bit OS on a RPi 4B
+#export KERNEL=kernel8         # for 64 bit OS on a RPi 4B
+#export KERNEL=kernel_2712     # for 64 bit OS on a RPi 5
 export ARCH=arm
 make bcm2711_defconfig        # ... apply the Default Configuration
 make menuconfig               # ... edit the configuration for PREEMPT_RT
 ```

   navigate to ...